ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

 ## Replace the Cluster Certificate using the Studio

-Access the certificate view and click on `Replace cluster certificate`.
+Access the certificate view and click on `Cluster certificate` -> `Replace cluster certificate`.
 Upload the PFX file and name it.

 This will start the certificate replacement process.